OpenLocalizationTestOrg/smallhcs/articles/BranchSwitchTest.md

 # This is for Branch switch testing
-This one is in Master branch with is original one
+This one is in Master2 branch witch is branched one!!!